 Mitch Daniels (46:15):

 One is actionable in a way the other may not be.
-Absolutely.
-Yeah.
-We have made a practice.
-Now you have all of ending these conversations with the same question and having read the introduction of your book, I think I know which direction you'll go, but the question is, it's 2050.
-Is America and are Americans more free or less free?
+We have made a practice now, Yuval, of ending these conversations with the same question, and having read the introduction of your book, I think I know which direction you'll go.
+But the question is, it's 2050, is America and are Americans going to be more free or less free?

 Yuval Levin (46:39):

 I do have hope that we will be more free in 2050 than we are now.
-I have hope in general, I think if you look around the world, there's no where you'd rather be than the United States of America.
-And if you think about our history, there's no time you'd rather be living in than the present time.
-We have big problems.
-Thinking about those problems is my day job and I worry about them a lot.
-But we also have tremendous resources in the people we have in this country, in the political tradition that we have and the resources that we can draw on.
-And so I think we're in a good place to be stronger in 2050, that the challenge for us in making that actually happen is recognizing what's wrong now and finding a way to act together toward addressing it.
-That's the reason to do what I do.
+I have hope in general.
+I think if you look around the world, there's no one you'd rather be than the United States of America, and if you think about our history, there's no time you'd rather be living in than the present time.
+We have big problems, thinking about those problems is my day job and I worry about them a lot.
+But we also have tremendous resources, in the people we have in this country, in the political tradition that we have and the resources that we can draw on.
+And so, I think we're in a good place to be stronger in 2050.

-It's the reason you do what you do and that kind of work on a large scale in the way in which it happens in America can work.
+The challenge for us in making that actually happen is recognizing what's wrong now and finding a way to act together toward addressing it.
+That's the reason I do what I do, it's the reason you do what you do.
+And I think that that kind of work on a large scale, in the way in which it happens in America, can work.
 Our strength is that we're a decentralized society.
 We're not just sitting around waiting for a great president to show up and solve all of our problems.
-We can all do that where we are and play a part in it.
-And a country that lets that happen is a country that's well equipped to be more free and stronger in 2050 than it is now.
+We can all do that where we are and play a part in it, and a country that lets that happen is a country that's well-equipped to be more free and stronger in 2050 than it is now.
 I get to live in such a country, so I'm a lucky person.

-We all [are].
-Well, Yuval Levin, author of American Covenant.
-Thanks for the day job you've chosen because of the way you do that job.
-A lot of us are like you, hopeful about the future and certainly believe that that better future is more likely by virtue of the work you're doing.
-Thanks for being with us, and
+Aren't we all?
+Well, Yuval Levin, author of American Covenant, thanks for the day job you have chosen.
+Because of the way you do that job, a lot of us are, like you, hopeful about the future, and certainly believe that that better future is more likely by virtue of the work you're doing.
+Thanks for being with us.

 Yuval Levin (48:22):